RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Nbr</td>
-        <td>It observes the value of an expression across neighbours, producing a “field of fields”.</td>
+        <td>It observes the value of an expression across neighbors, producing a “field of fields”.</td>
         <td></td>
     </tr>
     <tr>
         <td>Rep</td>
-        <td>It iteratively updates the value of the input expression at each device with the minimum available at any neighbour.</td>
+        <td>It iteratively updates the value of the input expression at each device with the minimum available at any neighbor.</td>
         <td></td>
     </tr>
     <tr>